tryterra/TerraSamsung/README.md

     }
 ```

-The other data functions would be : `getDaily`, `getActivity`, `getSleep`.
+The other data functions would be : `getDaily`, `getActivity`, `getSleep`, `getNutrition`.
 These functions uses the same argument as the `getBody` function and all of them returns a callback with their own datamodels.
 The `toWebhook` argument defaults to `true` if not provided.

 The data models correspond to having fields (exactly) the same as we the ones given by https://docs.tryterra.co/data-models